MicrosoftDocs/entra-docs/docs/external-id/customize-invitation-api.md

 ### Invitation status

-After you send an external user an invitation, you can use the **Get-MgUser** cmdlet to see if they've accepted it.
-The following properties of Get-MgUser are populated when an external user is sent an invitation:
+After you send an external user an invitation, you can use the **Get-MgBetaUser** cmdlet to see if they've accepted it.
+The following properties of Get-MgBetaUser are populated when an external user is sent an invitation:

 * **externalUserState** indicates whether the invitation is **PendingAcceptance** or **Accepted**.
 * **externalUserStateChangeDateTime** shows the timestamp for the latest change to the **externalUserState** property.